bakape/shamichan/README.md

 Compiled binary release archives for linux/x86_64 and windows/x86_64 are downloadable from the [release](https://github.com/bakape/meguca/releases) page.

-##Production
+##Setup
 * See `./meguca help` for server operation
-* Login into the "admin" with the password "password" and change the password
+* Login into the "admin" account via the infinity symbol in the top banner with the password "password"
+* Change the default password
+* Create a board from the administration panel
+* Configure server from the administration panel

 ##Building from source